2TAP2B/punkifycc/src/pages/start.md

 ## Server Hardware

 Let's start with the foundation - you need something to run your music server on.
 Here's the thing: you don't need some massive, expensive setup.
+You've got two really solid options to get started:

-A **Raspberry Pi 4** is perfect for getting started.
-Seriously, this little $50 computer can handle streaming music to multiple devices without breaking a sweat.
+**Raspberry Pi 4** is a great entry point - this little $50 computer can handle streaming music to multiple devices without breaking a sweat.
+It's tiny, uses almost no power, and there's a huge community around it.
+Perfect if you want something compact and purpose-built.
 ![raspbery pi](/pi.png)

-I started with a Pi 4 with 4GB of RAM, threw a decent SD card in there, and it just worked.
-You can always upgrade later if you need more storage or processing power, but for testing the waters?
-The Pi is your friend.
+But personally?
+I prefer starting with an **old laptop**.
+You can grab a decent used business laptop for around 50€, and it gives you some real advantages: built-in screen and keyboard for troubleshooting, proper SATA storage instead of SD cards, and usually more RAM and processing power than a Pi.

+For this tutorial series, I'm using an old MacBook Air with an i7 - got it for free, and it's more than powerful enough for streaming music.
+The built-in display is incredibly handy when things go sideways, and you can always expand storage later without dealing with USB adapters.

 ## Server Software